jimratliff/kuhn-cssvars/README.md

 ```
 Note that the CSS-variable name `--color__background-button` *has* survived into the site's `style.css` file.

-As a result of the refactoring, the downstream user could easily change the button background color by the rule:
+Thus, as a result of the refactoring, the downstream user could easily change the button background color by the rule:
 ```
 :root {
     --color__background-button: magenta;